domenicoindrio/minecraft_bedrock_server_docker/README.md

 This setup was tested on a remote machine running **Ubuntu 22.04.5 LTS (GNU/Linux 5.15.0-134-generic x86_64)**.
 Client testing was performed using **iOS** and **Android** devices.

+This repository was created during my training at the *Developer Academy*.

 ## Table of Contents

 - [Important Caveats](#important-caveats)